-The winch and the tractor must be in good condition for the following procedures.
-Make sure that the required maintenance has been done on the tractor and winch.
+The winch and the dozer must be in good condition for the following procedures.
+Make sure that the required maintenance has been done on the dozer and winch.
 Use only a wire rope that is in good condition.
 Make sure the wire rope and winch have enough capacity for the load.
-Make sure that there is always at least 3 full wraps of wire rope on the drum at all time.
-A failure of the tractor, winch, or wire rope while working on a steep slope can cause death or injury and loss of equipment.
+Make sure the anchor for the wire rope has enough capacity for the load.
+A failure of the dozer, winch, or wire rope while working on a steep slope can cause death or injury and loss of equipment.

-Tractor is Down the Slope (See Figure 20).
+Dozer is Down the Slope (See Figure 26).

-Sometimes a tractor must work on a steep slope and can use a winch to give assistance when moving on the slope.
-Fasten the winch wire rope to the drawbar of another tractor, a structure or a tree that has enough strength to hold the tractor on the slope.
+Sometimes a dozer must work on a steep slope and can use a winch to give assistance when moving on the slope.
+Fasten the winch wire rope to the drawbar of another dozer, a structure or a tree that has enough strength to hold the dozer on the slope.